ZITADEL/.github/profile/README.md

 ## ZITADEL Open Source Projects

-- [oidc-go](https://github.com/zitadel/oidc-go) is our open source OpenID Connect Go library powering also ZITADEL.
+- [oidc](https://github.com/zitadel/oidc) is our open source OpenID Connect Go library powering ZITADEL.
 To show our ongoing commitment to open source and Go we were the first to certify a Go library with the OpenID Foundation.
 This library is able to act as client (rp) and server (op) likewise.
 - [zitadel-go](https://github.com/zitadel/zitadel-go) helps builders who use Go with an easy to use SDK to access ZITADEL's APIs.